-Biography: Elder Billie Tohee Elder Billie Tohee, of the Otoe-Missouria Tribe of Indians in Oklahoma and the Iowa Tribe of Oklahoma, is the acting executive director of the National Indian Council on Aging.
+Biography: Elder Billie Tohee Elder Billie Tohee, of the Otoe-Missouria Tribe of Indians in Oklahoma and the Iowa Tribe of Oklahoma, is the executive director of the National Indian Council on Aging.
 She previously served as the chair of the board.
 She remembers attending the NICOA 2016 conference in Niagara Falls.
 "The conference speakers were so dedicated, knowledgeable and passionate.
 It really impressed me.
 I sensed a real dedication and a concern for our elders and what laws and programs affect them," she said.
 She became a Southern Plains regional member at the following NICOA conference in 2018.
 Several months later she was asked to serve on NICOA's board of directors.
 "I wanted to represent rural tribes and bring awareness to that area and what's available," she said.
 "There are so many resources nationally that each tribe can benefit from."
 She enjoys spending time assisting the tribal members and elders who come to her with their grievances, advocating for them so they feel welcome outside their reservation as well as within.
 She often reaches out to local officials to encourage cultural competency in their tribal interactions.
 Her goal is to bring regional tribes together so that they can network and utilize one another's resources.
 "Elders need to become more aware of resources.
 Especially in my region, I'd love to see more interaction.
 They don't have as much communication as they could.
 Everyone should be able to help each other when it comes to tribal elders."
 Get Involved / Take Action Subscribe to Code WACK! to catch all our weekly podcast episodes.

-Subscribe to JustCare to stay abreast of the latest health care news and get time and money-saving tips.
 Subscribe to HEAL California for health policy news with a California focus Join Healthy California Now - a coalition working toward a California single-payer system.
 Individual and organizational memberships available.